Search Perry County, AL court records. Get public court records from clerks, courts, district attorneys, town and city halls.

 Marion Courthouse Marion AL 402 Washington Street 36756 334-683-8969

 Perry County District Court Marion AL 300 Washington Street 36756 334-683-6106

-Clerks file important documents and preserve municipal records in order to maintain a public archive for the municipality.
-The Clerk’s Office is a valuable source for court records.
-Multiple court records can be obtained through the Clerk’s Office, including case records for felonies, misdemeanors, and traffic infractions, as well as bankruptcy filings, divorce decrees, and tax court records.
-Many Clerk’s Offices provide online access to court records.
+Perry County Clerks file important documents and preserve municipal records in order to maintain a public archive for the municipality.
+The Perry County Clerk’s Office is a valuable source for court records in Alabama.
+Multiple Perry County court records can be obtained through the Clerk’s Office, including case records for felonies, misdemeanors, and traffic infractions, as well as bankruptcy filings, divorce decrees, and Tax Court records.
+Clerk’s Offices provide online access to Perry County court records.

 Perry County Circuit Clerk Marion AL 300 Washington Street 36756 334-683-6106

-District Attorneys are charged with prosecuting crimes in court.
+Perry County District Attorneys are charged with prosecuting crimes in court.
 District Attorneys maintain records on their cases, making them a valuable source for court records.
-The District Attorney’s Office makes court records available to the public, including records on current cases, recent cases, ongoing criminal cases, and upcoming court dates.
-Many District Attorney’s Offices provide online access to court records.
+The District Attorney’s Office makes Perry County criminal records available to the public, including records on current cases, recent cases, ongoing criminal cases, and upcoming court dates.
+District Attorney’s Offices provide online access to court records in Perry County, Alabama.